beluxappdev/avatar-tts-ppt-presentation/README.md

 # avatar-tts-ppt-presentation

 This repository contains a microservices-based application designed to generate PowerPoint presentations using text-to-speech and avatars.
-Currently, the project includes an API microservice built with .NET located in `src/api`.
+Currently, the project includes an API microservice built with .NET located in `src/api` and the image and script extractors located in `src/extractors`.

 ## Prerequisites